dzcleaning/dz-cleaning.service/README.md

 ---

 ## 🚀 Deployment
-1. Clone or download this repository.
+1. Clone or download this repository
-2. Upload all files to **GitHub Pages** or any web host.
+2. Upload all files to **GitHub Pages** or any web host
-3. Your website is ready!
+3. Your website is ready instantly

 📧 **Contact**: dz.cleaning@yahoo.com
 📍 **Location**: Annemasse, France